 The County uses the modified accrual basis of accounting for all Governmental Funds, Expendable Trust Funds and Agency Funds.
 Under the modified accrual basis of accounting, revenues are recognized when they become measurable and available as net current assets.
 Expenditures are generally recognized when the related fund liability is incurred.
 Funds where expenditures determine the eligibility for grants recognize revenue at the time of the expenditures.
-Grant proceeds received prior to meeting the aforementioned revenue recognition policy are recorded as deferred revenues.
-Principal and interest on general long-term debt are recognized as fund liabilities when due or when amounts have been accumulated in the General Debt Service Fund for payments to be made early in the following year.
+Grant proceeds received prior to meeting the aforementioned revenue recognized as fund liabilities when due or when amounts have been accumulated in the General Debt Service Fund for payments to be made early in the following year.